 This ability is dependent on linguistic skills and does not come easily.
-Interpreters must grasp what is happening in the conversation in order to accurately convey tone and meaning.
+Interpreters must grasp what is happening in the conversation in order to convey tone and meaning accurately.
 The thing is, tone and meaning are expressed differently across cultures.
 This adds another level to interpretation.

 Understanding two cultures is a requirement for both translators and interpreters.
 The importance lies in the fact that many of the intonations and inflections that we take for granted as natural aren’t natural at all.
 We learn how to communicate our ideas in ways that are specific to our culture.

 An interpreter internalizes these differences in order to give the fastest interpretations.
 Any mistake or misinterpretation could lead to serious consequences.

 If you work in a field that requires you to talk to people who speak another language face-to-face or over the phone, you should always find an interpreter.
-This helps in all areas of business negations, professional encounters, and interactions with clients.
+This helps in all areas of business negotiations, professional encounters, and interactions with clients.